 A Content Strategist is the person behind content generation not only online, but offline.
 Unsurprisingly, a Digital Strategist, however, has their content stay specifically online.
 Furthermore, Digital Strategist are far more prone to connect the space that exists between the digital and traditional marketing realms.

 Altogether, with Social Media Strategists, their career is comprised of having a “deep understanding of how to use social media to reach goals.”
 (Sims, 2015).
-While there doesn’t seem to be stark contrast between a Social Media Strategist and a Digital Strategist, it often considered that someone who is a well-rounded combination of a Content & Social Media Strategist is considered to be a digital strategist.
+Social Media Strategist and a Digital Strategist may seem like one and the same thing.
+More often, someone who is a well-rounded combination of a Content & Social Media Strategist is considered to be a digital strategist.
 You should be well versed in all of these aspects, as one employee is often hired to cover all of these bases.

 Much like many jobs in the Communication Studies field, there are ways to find yourself falling into a career like this.
 Typically employers prefer you to have a degree in Marketing, Business or Journalism (CareerFinder, 2017).
 A big quality of digital strategy is finding trends in your field and analyzing them to their fullest extent.
 Looking for a work environment involving information technology, marketing and advertising firms?
 Then a digital strategy career might be for you.
 Frankly, if you even want to run the entrepreneurial route, a self-starter could always use a digital strategist.